-Select ABI/INFORM or Business Source Premier
+Select ABI/INFORM or Business Source Complete

 BASIC SEARCH TIPS:

-Always use the Advanced search screen to see what your search options are.
+Use the Advanced search screen to see what your search options are.

-Use AND between keywords to make sure each keyword is in every record found
+Use AND between keywords to make sure each keyword is in every record found.

-e.g. leadership and nonprofit
+e.g. leadership AND nonprofit

 e.g. “social media”